 Whole grains are a hallmark of a healthy eating, and with carefully selected Danish mills and French milling stones, this company is making buckwheat groats and gluten-free oats household words.
 Whole grains products still have their three main parts – the bran, germ and endosperm – intact.
 They can be eaten whole or ground into whole grain flour.
 Refined grains have some or all of the bran and germ, and the nutrients they contain, removed during processing.

 The Mill’s extensive line of 400 products also includes beans, baking mixes, and granola.
 Bob’s favorite?
 Thick rolled oats.
 He has them every morning with nuts, banana, milk and flaxseed.
 Their best-selling product?
 Flaxseed meal.
 He affectionately calls it “the elixir of life”.

-Accurate labelling of their products is clearly a priority, which makes for grateful and loyal customers.
-A separate building on the 15 acre campus houses all the gluten-free packing lines and they test every product for gluten even when their suppliers assure them the source material is certified.
+Accurate labeling of their products is clearly a priority, which makes for grateful and loyal customers.
+A separate building on the 15-acre campus houses all the gluten-free packing lines and they test every product for gluten even when their suppliers assure them the source material is certified.
 (Technically, they’re allowed to have 20 ppm but instead strive for 5 ppm or less and continually work with their farmers to keep shipments gluten-free.)

 If you’re interested in visiting the manufacturing facility yourself, tours are held at their World Headquarters (not to be confused with the Visitor’s Center and Whole Grain Store down the road), Monday through Friday at 10:00 am.